Australian English Vs. American English: Know the Difference

 Australian English Vs. American English

-Australian English Vs. American English: You must have realised that there are certain differences between Australian English and American English not only in terms of accents but also in vocabulary and spelling.
-We mostly come across these variations while watching TV series and movies of these two countries.
+Australian English Vs. American English: You must have realised that there are certain differences between Australian English and American English, not only in terms of accents but also in vocabulary and spelling.
+We mostly come across these variations while watching TV series and movies from these two countries.
 Both of these countries have interesting differences in the way they write and pronounce certain words.
 Knowing these differences is crucial, especially for international students already living in these countries or planning to move.
-In this blog, we will be understanding some of these differences.
+In this blog, we will be discussing some of these differences.
 So, let’s get started!

-Australian English Vs. American English: Differences in Spellings
+Australian English Vs. American English: Differences in Spelling

 Just like how Australian etiquette and culture are different from American etiquette and culture, so is the English of both countries.
 You’ll notice a lot of words with the same meaning but different spellings in Australian and American English.
 For example, it is ‘traveled’ in American English and ‘travelled’ in Australian English.
 Let’s look at some more examples to understand this better!